 BMI is not always the best way to decide whether you need to lose weight.
 If you have more or less muscle than is normal, your BMI may not be a perfect measure of how much body fat you have:

-- Children: While many children are obese, do not use this BMI calculator for evaluating a child.
-Talk to your child's health care provider about the appropriate weight for your child's age.
+- Children -- While many children have obesity, DO NOT use this BMI calculator for evaluating a child.
+Talk to your child's provider about the right weight for your child's age.

 Providers use a few methods to decide whether you are overweight.
 Your provider may also take your waist circumference and waist-to-hip ratio into consideration.

 Your BMI alone can't predict your health risk, but most experts say that a BMI of 30 or greater (obesity) is unhealthy.
 No matter what your BMI is, exercise can help reduce your risk of developing heart disease and diabetes.
 Remember to always talk to your provider before starting an exercise program.

 BMI; Obesity - body mass index; Obesity - BMI; Overweight - body mass index; Overweight - BMI

 Centers for Disease Control and Prevention website.
 About adult BMI. www.cdc.gov/healthyweight/assessing/bmi/adult_bmi/index.html.
 Updated June 3, 2022.
 Accessed July 25, 2022.